antidot/Pyckson/docs/advanced.rst

 Defaults
 --------

-If you want to apply a specific pyckson behavior without having to annotate all your classes, you can configure a global decorator using :py:func:`pyckson.set_defautls`.
+If you want to apply a specific pyckson behavior without having to annotate all your classes, you can configure a global decorator using :py:func:`pyckson.set_defaults`.

 Most class level decorators are viable candidates.
 You can pass multiple arguments, or call the function multiple time to accumulate behaviors.